Softoft/open-ticket-ai/docs/original_source/blog/automatic_ticket_labeling.md

+---
+description: Save time and cost labeling thousands of tickets.
+Learn how to use GPT for semi-automated, zero-shot pre-labeling and tools like Label Studio for efficient human review.
+Includes Python examples.
+---
 # Labeling 10,000 Tickets Efficiently: Semi-Automated Labeling Strategies

 Labeling thousands of support tickets manually is time-consuming and expensive.
 A **semi-automated